DRudenkyy/School-Projects/labs/lab1/README.md

 This assignment involves line drawing.
 You will implement the Midpoint Line Drawing algorithm discussed in class.
 You have the option of doing this assignment in C or C++.

+**Before moving forward, it is recommended that you create another Git branch for your work.** To create a new Git branch for this repository, run `git branch <your-new-branch-name-here>` followed by `git checkout <your-new-branch-name-here>`.
+We will be triggering "submissions" via **pull request** into the master branch.

 ## 2. Programming Environment

 The programming environment that you will use for this assignment (along with the the remainder of the 2D assignments) is a set of simple modules with implementations in C and C++.
 These modules are designed as object-oriented classes in the C++ version, and as equivalent non-OO versions in C. You are free to use either of the implementations.
 The classes include: